kennedyford/kennedyford/README.md

 <br><br><br>

-<h2 align="center">I am currently a Graduate Student in the Computer Science Master's program <br>at Louisiana Tech University</h2>
+<h2 align="center">I am currently a Software Developer at CYBER.ORG</h2>

+  - I earned my Master of Science degree in Computer Science on May 25th, 2024.

   - I earned my Bachelor of Science degree in Computer Science on May 20th, 2023.

-  - I am also currently pursuing my Masters of Science in Computer Science, and I will graduate with that degree in May 2024.

   - I have experience in a variety of programming langauges and have worked within the realms of both Software Development and IT.

 <br>

-## Programming Languages:
+## Programming Languages That I Have Used:

-### Experience in (in order of familiarity):
-  > Python, MATLAB, C#, JSON, HTML, CSS, JavaScript, Dart/Flutter, Java, Prolog, C, Bash, SML, PHP
+  > Python, MATLAB, C#, JSON, HTML, CSS, JavaScript, SQL, Dart, Java, Prolog, C, Bash, SML, PHP

 <br>